-A bridge-building civic leader, innovative experience designer, and award-winning teacher, Dr. Sarah Pessin is Professor of Philosophy and Jewish Thought at the University of Denver where she researches and teaches topics in coexistence, meaning-making, religious pluralism, interfaith civics, and ethics.
-She is the recipient of a Fulbright Award (2026) and an ACE Fellowship (2023); she has served as the Director of Judaic Studies (2008-2019), as Interfaith Chair, and is Director of Spiritual Life in Student Affairs on her campus (Jan.
-1, 2024-).
+A bridge-building civic leader, innovative experience designer, and award-winning teacher, Dr. Sarah Pessin is Professor of Philosophy at the University of Denver where she researches and teaches topics in coexistence, meaning-making, pluralism, interfaith civics, democracy, and ethics.
+Currently on Sabbatical, she is the recipient of a Fulbright Award (2026), an ACE Fellowship (2023), and has served in two Program Director roles over the past 15 years, one leading a campus intercultural center and one supporting student wellness.

 Mixed media box, “Vayehi Or” (And there was light)

-Currently working on adult learning theory, projects on liberal democratic civics, and two academic philosophy studies, Sarah is author of nearly 100 research essays, over 250 presentations, and a book on the philosophical ethics of Solomon Ibn Gabirol (Cambridge University Press).
-She is also the editor of the Jewish Tradition section of a multicultural reader and has published in key academic resources, including the Cambridge History of Medieval Philosophy, Oxford Philosophical Concepts, Stanford Encyclopedia of Philosophy, Routledge Companion to Islamic Philosophy, The Oxford Handbook of Jewish Philosophy, and the Routledge Handbook of Neoplatonism.
+Currently engaged in intergenerational civic projects and research on hope and forgiveness, Sarah is author of 100+ research essays, 250+ presentations, and a book on the philosophical ethics of philosopher and poet Solomon Ibn Gabirol (Cambridge University Press).
+She is also a co-editor for a multicultural reader and has published in key academic resources, including the Cambridge History of Medieval Philosophy, Oxford Philosophical Concepts, Stanford Encyclopedia of Philosophy, a Routledge Handbook, a Routledge Companion, and an Oxford Handbook.

-Sarah is also passionate about micro learning formats–such as her ever-growing “Think Tiles” collection and her Writers on Writing interview project.
-She has also published op-eds with the Denver Post and Inside Higher Ed and writes popular essays about politics and hope on medium.com.
+She has also published op-eds with the Denver Post and Inside Higher Ed, writes popular essays about politics and hope on medium.com, and her recent work on hope was featured by Berkeley’s Greater Good Science Center.

-Holding a PhD in Philosophy from The Ohio State University and an MA in Philosophy from Columbia University, Sarah is also a collage artist and poet who enjoys playing with goats and a good afternoon of gardening.
+Holding a PhD in Philosophy from The Ohio State University and an MA in Philosophy from Columbia University, Sarah is also a collage artist and poet who enjoys playing with goats, doing occasional stand-up comedy, and getting in a good afternoon of gardening.

 Digital collage, “Tops”